When do we move the clocks forward?

-At the end of daylight saving on Sunday, 7 April 2019 for those of us living in NSW, VIC, SA, Tasmania and the ACT the clocks will be put back one hour at 3am, meaning we will enjoy an extra hour in our night, so an extra hour of sleep.
-The term 'fall back' is used in many countries so we remember to turn our clocks back one hour.
-Sunrise and sunset will be about 1 hour earlier on 7 Apr 2019 than the day before.
-There will be more light in the morning.
+At the beginning of daylight saving on Sunday, 6 October 2019 for those of us living in NSW, VIC, SA, Tasmania and the ACT the clocks will be put forward one hour at 3am, meaning we will forgo an extra hour of sleep in our night.
+The term spring forward is used in many countries so we remember to put our clocks forward one hour.
+Sunrise and sunset will be about 1 hour later on 6 October 2019 than the day before.
+There will be less light in the morning.

 While it can take up to a week to feel back to normal after the beginning of Daylight Saving Time in October, in March it usually takes only one night.

 Daylight Saving Fact Sheet

 For more information on getting a better night's sleep view our fact sheets.